 A comparsion between espresso and drip brewing from a commercial and B2B perspective, including how they work, the flavor and output differences, operational requirements, and which machine fits each scenario.

-This article is part of our Coffee Machine Knowledge series.
-For a complete overview, visit our Coffee Maker Types guide.
+This article is part of our Coffee Maker Types guide.
+For a complete overview, visit our Coffee Machine Knowledge series.

 Choosing between an espresso machine and a drip coffee maker (filter coffee machine) is not just about taste.
 For cafés, offices, hotels, and distributors, the choice affects workflow, staffing, beverage menus, maintenance, and long-term cost.
 This guide compares espresso vs drip brewing from a commercial and B2B perspective—so buyers avoid mismatches and make decisions that scale.